mbroadst/rethunk/README.md

 #### Drop in

-You can replace the official driver with rethinkdbdash by just replacing
+You can replace the official driver with rethunk by just replacing

 ```js
 var r = require('rethinkdb');